Marvykalu/DataEngineering/Appen-DisasterResponse/README.md

 Here we will give you details of the steps during the data processing and modelling

 ### ETL pipeline
-The first part of your data pipeline is the Extract, Transform, and Load process.
+The first part of your data pipeline is the Extract, Transform, and Load (ETL) process.
 Please view the python script [process_data.py](https://github.com/Marvykalu/DataEngineering/tree/main/Appen-DisasterResponse/data), you can follow the work through of the ETL pipeline in [ETL_Pipeline.ipynb](https://github.com/Marvykalu/DataEngineering/tree/main/Appen-DisasterResponse/pipeline_notebooks).

 #### Steps